 Single head chestpieces have one diaphragm to listen to heart and lung sounds.
 The sound collection end is circular with a flat surface.
 These devices collect a wide frequency of sounds, allowing the user to discern abnormalities.

-Dual head stethoscopes employ a two-head diaphragm design, one opposite the other.
+Dual head devices employ a two-head diaphragm design, one opposite the other.
 Often, the smaller side of the chestpiece, called the bell, collects low-frequency sounds from the circulatory system.
-The larger side, called the diaphragm, recieves high-frequency sounds from the respiratory system.
-These double-sided stethoscopes are available in many different versions and styles.
+The larger side, called the diaphragm, receives high-frequency sounds from the respiratory system.
+These double-sided units are available in many different versions and styles.

 A tunable diaphragm on Littmann products is a feature that helps tune in frequencies that are helpful in diagnosis.
 These tunable diaphragms work by the amount of pressure applied to the skin.
 Firm pressure with a tunable chestpiece against the skin restricts the diaphragm membrane.
 The pressure blocks low-frequency sound to allow you to hear higher-frequency sounds more clearly.
 Light pressure on the chestpiece against the skin suspends the diaphragm membrane allowing the resonation of low-frequency sounds.

 Turnable chestpieces allow you to easily tune to the frequency bands just by the amount of pressure you apply to the chestpiece.
 By using firm pressure against the skin, you can hear the high-frequency sounds or the respiratory system.
 With light pressure, you can listen to the low-frequency sounds from the heart.
 The graphic above from Littmann portrays the use of a Tunable Stethoscope.